The Structural Complexity of Matrix-Vector Multiplication: Introduction

 \section{Introduction}

-Computing sequential matrix-vector products is a workhorse of many iterative algorithms in machine learning.
-In optimization \citep{renegar1996condition,vempala2020communication,lin2023online,chaudhari2024peertopeerlearningdynamicswide}, computational geometry \citep{HarPeled2009ApproximatingST,welzl_crossing,fisikopoulos2016faster}, online algorithms \citep{pmlr-v247-lin24a,anand2024efficientreinforcementlearningglobal,Murray2021}, and dynamic algorithms \citep{liu2024approximatefullydynamicmatchingonline,JiangPW23,anand_et_al:LIPIcs.ICALP.2024.10,JinY22,lin2023online2}, sequential matrix-vector products are essential subroutines underlying performant algorithms.
+Computing sequential matrix-vector products is a fundamental subroutine of many iterative algorithms in machine learning.
+In optimization \citep{doi:10.1137/S105262349427532X,vempala2020communication,lin2023online,chaudhari2024peertopeerlearningdynamicswide}, computational geometry \citep{HarPeled2009ApproximatingST,welzl_crossing,fisikopoulos2016faster}, online algorithms \citep{pmlr-v247-lin24a,anand2024efficientreinforcementlearningglobal,Murray2021}, and dynamic algorithms \citep{liu2024approximatefullydynamicmatchingonline,JiangPW23,anand_et_al:LIPIcs.ICALP.2024.10,JinY22}, sequential matrix-vector products are essential subroutines underlying performant algorithms.
 The current learning revolution is powered by hardware specifically designed to perform such products, as both neural network evaluation and back-propagation require repeated matrix-vector products \citep{10.1007/978-3-642-29737-3_42,rumelhart1986learning}.
-Hence, matrix-vector products are arguably one of the most important and fundamental subroutines, with any complexity improvement having wide-ranging implications, and is thus a prevalent research topic in both theory and practice.
+Hence, matrix-vector products are arguably one of the most important and fundamental subroutines, with any complexity improvement having wide-ranging implications, and is thus a prevalent research topic in both theory and practice. \looseness=-1

 The problem can be modeled via the following data structure task: construct a data structure that preprocesses a given $n\times n$ matrix $\mM$.
 After preprocessing, we want to multiply vectors with $\mM$ faster than naive matrix-vector multiplication.
 Depending on the application, this matrix $\mM$ is fixed or the data structure may need to handle changes to $\mM$.
 For instance, when calculating probabilities of a random walk (e.g., in the PageRank algorithm \citep{Page1999}), performing the power-method, and evaluating a neural network, the matrix is fixed.
-On the other hand, in convex optimization problems, such as in solving a linear or semi-definite program, applying Newton-Raphson's method, and training a neural network, the matrix is either the inverse of a Hessian, or is given by the network's weights, which changes from one iteration to the next.
+Conversely, in convex optimization, such as when solving a linear or semi-definite program, applying Newton-Raphson's method, and training a neural network, the matrix is the inverse of a Hessian or is given by the network's weights, which changes from one iteration to the next \citep{arriaga2006algorithmic,anand2025feelgoodthompsonsamplingcontextual}.\looseness=-1